Actindo-AG/Documentation/PIM/Operation/01_ManageProducts.md

   ![Add Offer](../../Assets/Screenshots/PIM/Products/List/Offers/AddEdit.png "[Add Offer]")

 4. Click the [Add to a single connection ![Add to a single connection](../../Assets/Icons/Document.png "[Single connection]") ] button to create an offer from the selected PIM product to a single connection.
-   The *Create Offer* window is displayed.
+   The *Create offer* window is displayed.

    ![Single connection offer](../../Assets/Screenshots/PIM/Products/List/Offers/SingleConnection.png "[Single connection offer]")

 5. Configure the following settings:

-  + Click the *Select Connection* drop-down list and select the connection for which you want to create the offer.
+  + Click the *Select connection* drop-down list and select the connection for which you want to create the offer.
 All active connections are displayed in the list.
-  The *Select Attribute Set* drop-down list is unlocked.
+  The *Select attribute set* drop-down list is unlocked.

-  + Click the *Select Attribute Set* drop-down list and select the appropriate attribute set for the offer.
+  + Click the *Select attribute set* drop-down list and select the appropriate attribute set for the offer.
 All active attribute sets are displayed in the list.

   + Enable the *Generate SKU* toggle to automatically create a SKU for the product offer.

-  + Select the appropriate option for change tracking in the *Change Tracking Mode* section:
+  + Select the appropriate option for change tracking in the *Change tracking mode* section:
    ![Radionbutton](../../Assets/Icons/Radiobutton.png "[Radiobutton]") *manual*: Changes in a PIM product must be triggered manually to be applied to the offer.
 The initial offer is automatically applied.
    ![Radionbutton](../../Assets/Icons/Radiobutton.png "[Radiobutton]") *semi-automatic*: Changes in a PIM product are automatically applied to the offer after confirmation in the *Omni-Channel* module.
 The initial offer is automatically applied without confirmation.
    ![Radionbutton](../../Assets/Icons/Radiobutton.png "[Radiobutton]") *semi-automatic, changes must be confirmed by another user*: Changes in a PIM product are automatically applied to the offer after confirmation in the *Omni-Channel* module by another user.
 The initial offer is only applied after confirmation by another user.
    ![Radionbutton](../../Assets/Icons/Radiobutton.png "[Radiobutton]") *automatic*: Changes in a PIM product are automatically applied to the offer.
 The initial offer is also automatically applied.

-  + Click the *Offer Status* drop-down list and select the initial offer status.
+  + Click the *Offer status* drop-down list and select the initial offer status.
 The statuses below are available:
     + **active**: The offer is active.
 It is displayed in the selected connection and can be sold there.
     + **inactive**: The offer is inactive.
 It is not displayed in the selected connection and cannot be sold there.
     + **offline**: The offer is unknown to the selected connection and cannot be sold there.

-6. Click the [SAVE] button in the bottom right corner of the *Create Offer* window.
+6. Click the [SAVE] button in the bottom right corner of the *Create offer* window.
 The single offer is added to the list of offers.
-The *Create Offer* window is closed.
+The *Create offer* window is closed.

   > [Info] The product must be saved to start the creation process of the offer.

 7. Click the [SAVE] button in the upper right corner.
-  The *Edit Product* view is closed.
+  The *Edit product* view is closed.
 The *LIST* tab with the product list is displayed again.
 The new offer will be created.

   > [Info] It may take some time until the offer has been finally created.